wayneIBM/vpc-on-classic/example-code.md

 The following command returns the regions available for VPC, in JSON format.
 At least one object should be returned.

 A `version` and `generation` query parameter is required in each API request.
-For details, see the [Regional API for VPC](https://{DomainName}/apidocs/vpc-on-classic).
+For details, see the [API Reference for VPC](https://{DomainName}/apidocs/vpc-on-classic).
 {: note}

 ```bash